Seyyid Lokman: Influences

 Seyyid Lokman was highly influential for historical accounts written following his accounts, such as later Ottoman histories, yet his work was inspired by foreign and past sources as well.
-Lokman’s accounts reflect European histories such as a work by Poalo Giovio, called Elogia vivorum bellica virtute illustrium, which possibly influenced his Ottoman accounts of sultan genealogy leading back to Muhammad.
+Lokman’s accounts reflect European histories such as a work by Paolo Giovio, called Elogia vivorum bellica virtute illustrium, which possibly influenced his Ottoman accounts of sultan genealogy leading back to Muhammad.
 The Elogia contained oil painted portraits of Ottoman sultans, which interested Sokollu Mehmed Pasha, the grand vizier of the time.
 Using European models as inspiration shows how Lokman wanted to show the international knowledge that the Ottoman Empire had, while also emphasizing the Ottoman Empire as superior.
 The paintings featured in Lokman’s works, including in the Şema’ilname (1579), show a direct correlation to the European accounts because of the artistic differentiation of rulers illustrated in the paintings.
 Both the European accounts and Lokman’s accounts look to ancient historical examples for physiognomy inspiration, meaning both empires used facial features to differentiate ethnicities in paintings.
 However, the actual content of the accounts differed.
 The Ottoman histories contained only Ottoman genealogy while European accounts included international rulers too.
 The Şema’ilname was a work produced by Lokman that ultimately was made for the sultan in power at the time, known as Murad III.

 Drawing from Ottoman content rather than foreign content, Lokman only included Ottoman Sultans in the Şema’ilname, to show the lineage and importance of Islamic leaders and them only.
 This is an aspect that differs from the European examples because they typically included leaders from external geographies, and even Ottoman sultans.
 Persian artistic culture was also used as inspiration for the historical accounts because of their tradition of exclusive genealogy and mention of Ottomans as their heirs.
 Historical works such as Hünername and Zubtedu’t tevarih, written by Lokman, show an emphasis on the history of Ottoman leaders.
 Additionally, Lokman uses past Islamic historical accounts, such as the şehname, as resources to model the new stories after.
 Specifically, he uses these works to help portray the sultans as military and political heroes, which comes from the şehname writings.

 Seyyid Lokman’s work and position inspired historical accounts to follow in Islamic and foreign cultures.
 Lokman’s work as an appointed historian was influential because of his hand in shaping the Ottoman style of historical accounts.
 The use of both past and foreign ideas created a new Ottoman style, which gave examples of how to or how not to document history.
 European empires in the 16th and 17th centuries, such as Kings of England, Scotland, and France, were familiar with the Ottoman Empire having a court historian and used this as a model to create a historian job position in their own empires.
 Moreover, Lokman’s historical accounts were both for history and propaganda, since the works mainly included the historical accounts that the historians and sultans thought would be most impressive and positive to current external cultures and future Islamic cultures.